-Lustre - Mohair fibres have a distinct lustre which is highly desirable.
-This characteristic relates to the reflection of light from surface of the fibre and is a function of the closed arrangement of cuticle cells or scales on the surface of the fibre.
+Lustre - Mohair fibres have a distinct lustre that is highly desirable.
+This characteristic relates to the reflection of light from the surface of the fibre and is a function of the closed arrangement of cuticle cells or scales.
 Whilst a high quality fleece has a soft bright sheen, a poor quality fleece will appear dull and lifeless.

-- Style and character These two properties give structure to the staple.
+Style and character - These two properties give structure to the staple.
 Style refers to the twist or ringlets in the fibre.
 Character describes the waves or crimp in the staple.
 A balance of style and character within the staple is preferred and should be consistent across the fleece.
-Poorly defined twist and crimp can result in a fleece that appears either flat or ropey. - Strength Staple strength is measured in terms of the pressure required to break the staple and is quoted in Newton per kilotex (N/ktex).
-The Australian Wool Testing Authority Ltd quotes a figure of 41 N or above as generally being considered 'sound' in the wool trade4.
-One of the characteristics of mohair is its strength. - Fleece uniformity The predictability of processing performance is enhanced by uniformity of fibre traits across the body of the animal.
+Poorly defined twist and crimp can result in a fleece that appears either flat or ropey.

+Strength - Staple strength is measured in terms of the pressure required to break the staple and is quoted in Newton per kilotex (N/ktex).
+The Australian Wool Testing Authority Ltd quotes a figure of 41 N or above as generally being considered 'sound' in the wool trade3.

+Fleece uniformity - The predictability of processing performance is enhanced by uniformity of fibre traits across the body of the animal.
 Uniformity is highly valued by buyers.
-In the shearing shed, the more uniform the fleece, the less skirting is required. - Medullated and kemp fibres Medullated and kemp fibres are irregularities that can occur in Angora goats and are highly undesirable.
-These irregular fibres have a chalky white appearance, exhibit poor dye absorption and are coarse and less resilient than normal mohair fibres5.
+In the shearing shed, the more uniform the fleece, the less skirting is required.

+Medullated and kemp fibres - Medullated and kemp fibres are irregularities that can occur in Angora goats and are highly undesirable.
+These irregular fibres have a chalky white appearance, exhibit poor dye absorption and are coarse and less resilient than normal mohair fibres4.
 Kemp fibres are short and thick, whereas medullated fibres are quite long.

-^a Mohair Australia, 2005, Mohair Fibre, Mohair Australia Ltd, Narrandera, viewed 11 January 2008, ">http://wwww.mohair.org.au/fibre>">http://www.mohair.org.

-4 Australian Wool Testing Authority Ltd, 2008, Australian Wool Testing Authority, Kensington, viewed 15 January 2008, ">http://www.awta.com.au> Balasingam A (2005) The Definitions of Medullation Threshold Values used by Different Testing Methods to Define an Objectionable Medullate

-5 Balasingam, A. (2005).
-The Definitions of Medullation Threshold Values used by Different Testing Methods to Define an Objectionable Medullated Fibre in Merino Wool.
-Literature review.
-Australian Wool Innovation Project - EC651, Australian Wool Testing Authority Ltd, Kensington, viewed 15 January, <http://www.awta.com.au>.

 Detailed feedback about fibre diameter, length and yield is provided by the broker on all full sale lots supplied from a single property.
-If there is insufficient fleece to make up a sale lot, similar fleece material from multiple properties will be combined; in such cases, detailed feedback about a particular property's fleece cannot be provided.
+If there is insufficient fleece to make up a sale lot, similar fleece material from multiple properties will be combined.
+In such cases, detailed feedback about a particular property's fleece cannot be provided.